PoulaAdel/Charity/README.md

 # Charity
 A Full Project that serves charity to manage it's activity.
-Flet frontend and DjangoRESTFramework backend, the Project wrapped in a Docker to run as a Whole
+Flutter frontend and DjangoRESTFramework backend, the Project wrapped in a Docker to run as a Whole